ashleysharp/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 The original data shows the number of steps taken per 5-minute interval.
-We can calculate the average steps per 5 minute across all days to show the typical daily pattern.
+We can calculate the average steps per 5 minute interval across all days to show the typical daily pattern.
 To do this we first group by 5 minute interval, then we summarise the mean steps per interval.
 Note: missing values are removed when calculating the mean.